gerbless/react-tutorial/README.md

 </head>
 ```

-Now, our example should be similar to this
+Now, with the CSS created, this former example should look as below

 ![component][screen02]